 During a child's first few years of life, they are rapidly developing communication skills.
 Whether by smiling, cooing and babbling, pointing and gesturing, or saying their first words, children express themselves from birth.
-But a year and a half into the COVID-19 pandemic and no solid end in sight, some families wonder whether continuous use of face masks by daycare providers, preschool teachers, and other adults may negatively affect their child's speech and language development.

 How do babies learn to communicate?

 Babies are hard-wired to communicate.
 From day 1, they are watching their loved ones' faces and mouth movements.
 They are listening to them talk (for families that use spoken language), and making attempts to interact with their parents and caregivers.
 Each milestone builds on another.